 Hair transplant recovery & hair growth

-Patients are able to go home on the same day as a hair transplant procedure.
-Generally, we place a gauze dressing over the donor area, but no dressings or bandages are required in the recipient area.
-Some people choose to wear a baseball cap, bandana or scarf out of the office.
-We ask that a friend or family member drive you home, or we can arrange a car service for you.
+Patients can return home on the day of the hair transplant surgery.
+Typically, we apply a gauze dressing to the area where the hair was taken, but the area where the hair was implanted doesn’t need any dressings or bandages.
+Some prefer to leave our office wearing a baseball cap, bandana, or scarf.
+We recommend having a friend or family member drive you home, but if needed, we can organize a car service for you.

 Downtime